riow1983/google-research-identify-contrails-reduce-global-warming/README.md

 ## 2023-07-27
 `Unet++ w/ resnet101` has been finished and uploaded to Kaggle.
 But the result of ensembling with `Unet w/ timm-resnest26d` was not better than the single `Unet w/ timm-resnest26d`.

+## 2023-08-01
+Will try to modify the loss function.
+For the first hand, the single `Unet w/ timm-resnest26d` will be used for this experiment.